Title loans

 GPS and car immobilizer devices

-Lenders may install a Global Positioning System (GPS) device and a car immobilizer or keep a copy of your keys when you get a title loan.
+Lenders may install a Global Positioning System (GPS) device and a car immobilizer when you get a title loan.
+They could also keep a copy of your keys.

 Interest rates

-Interest rates on title loans can be as high as 60% per year depending on the terms of your contract.
+Interest rates on title loans can be as high as 60% per year.
+This depends on the terms of your contract.

-By law, lenders cannot charge more than 60% interest annually, which includes all fees, costs and interest that you’ll pay to get the loan.
+By law, lenders cannot charge more than 60% interest annually.
+That includes fees and interest you’ll pay to get the loan.

 Fees

 Fees vary between title loan lenders.
-Before you sign a contract, be clear on the fees associated with your title loan.
+Before you sign a contract, make sure you understand the fees.

 - vehicle evaluation fee to determine the value of your car